 In the example below, on searching for Autozone, the snippet shows all information regarding the company and the links to the popular social media platforms at the bottom.

 Google and other search engine platforms allow people to submit their reviews and rate a business.
 While most businesses fear backlashes and negative feedback, ignoring such reviews is like shooting yourself in the foot.
-While everyone is easily influenced by negative feedback, providing quick responses to any reviews is an indication that you are keen on providing a good customer experience.
+While negative feedbacks can easily influence anyone, providing quick responses to any reviews is an indication that you are keen on providing a good customer experience.
 This way, you communicate that you value your customer’s feedback and are working positively to improve the next interaction.

 While displaying search results and relevance, relative distance, search engines also factor in the number of positive feedback.
 Hence, you should encourage your customers to leave their feedback.

 Google allows you to show your expertise (and improve customer engagement) by answering questions posed by people on your Google profile.
-When someone searches for your business, they are offered to ask questions related to your business.
+When someone searches for your business, they can ask questions related to your business.
 While anyone can answer this, it is always beneficial to answer those questions yourself as it builds the brand reputation.

 Once you have claimed your profile on Google and updated it with all relevant information, you can create helpful snippets that constantly engage with those searching for your business online.
 Ironically, even after completing 4 years after launch, most GMB profile owners are unaware of its existence.
 Hence, it is advisable to take advantage of this exclusivity before everyone jumps on the bandwagon by posting small updates or news about your business that keeps your customers updated.